Lucy Poindexter - Obituary

 In accordance with Lucy's wishes, her family requests that any memorial gifts be donated to the First Five, Health Trust or Books Aloud, two organizations where Lucy volunteered after she retired, or to the Santa Rosa Presbyterian Church of the Roses.

-Lucy's requested celebration of life will be postponed until family and friends will be able to joyfully gather.
-View the online memorial for Lucy Dodge Poindexter
+Lucy's requested celebration of life will be postponed until family and friends will be able to gather.